PJFurious/Soft-Touch-Dark/gtk-3.0/ReadMe.txt

-This theme is heabily based of the Zorin themes.
+This theme is heavily based of the Zorin themes.

 Download their themes at: https://github.com/ZorinOS/